yashtazor/Google-Code-Jam-Problems/README.md

-Here, I plan on putting on the qualification rounds problems.
+Here, I plan on putting only the qualification rounds problems.